What Makes a Good RPG Rulebook?

 Here’s the acid test for any game’s design: If you took away all the artwork, cut out every bit of fiction, and stripped away the GM’s narration, would the mechanics alone still make you feel the genre?

-Most RPGs describe their themes directly.
-The book might say the world is dangerous, scary, or corrupt but when you start playing the mechanics often tell a different story.
+Most RPGs describe their themes directly, but the rules also need to back it up.
 A game might call its setting grim and deadly, but still give players lots of ways to survive.
 Another might say it’s about investigation, but actually rewards fighting.
 The story says one thing but the rules do something else.

 This is what happens when a game only changes its theme on the surface.
-Gold turns into credits, orcs become aliens; the names change, but the way you play stays the same.
+Gold become credits, orcs become aliens; the names change, but the way you play stays the same.
 A game really evokes its theme when the mechanics themselves create the right emotional pressure, not just the descriptions.
 Scarcity feels real when resources are actually limited.
-Corruption feels dangerous when gaining power has real costs.
 Horror causes dread when the system makes players feel unsure and exposed.
+Speaking of dread…

 No game demonstrates this more clearly than Dread.
 In Dread, you use a Jenga tower instead of dice.
-When your character tries something risky you pull out a block, and if the tower stays up you succeed.
-If it falls your character is out.
-You can refuse to pull, accepting failure to stay alive, or deliberately knock the tower over for a guaranteed success at the cost of everything.
+When your character tries something risky you pull out a block, and if the tower stays up you succeed–if it falls your character is out.
+You can refuse to pull, accepting failure to stay alive, or you can deliberately knock the tower over for a guaranteed success at the cost of everything.

 As the game goes on the tower becomes more unstable.
 Players start to hesitate before making a move, conversations slow down, people begin to think carefully about risks they would have ignored an hour ago.
 The tower doesn’t just stand for dread, it actually creates it because the tower only gets more unstable.
 The mechanic and the feeling are one and the same.